Peter Marino: Early life and education

 Marino was born and raised in Queens, New York.
 He played the piano until the age of 14.
-He began drawing as child and took special art classes.
-He received a gold medal from Mayor Lindsey for a painting he did in 1966.
+He began drawing as a child and took special art classes.
+He received a gold medal from Mayor Lindsey for a painting he made in 1966.

 Marino graduated at the age of 16 from Francis Lewis High School in Fresh Meadows, Queens.
-Marino earned a degree from the Cornell University College of Architecture, Art, and Planning in 1971.
+He earned a degree from the Cornell University College of Architecture, Art, and Planning in 1971.

 Career

 Early career

-Marino began his architectural career working for Skidmore, Owings & Merrill, George Nelson, and I.M.
+After graduation, Marino apprenticed at the New York offices of Skidmore, Owings & Merrill, George Nelson, and I.M.
 Pei.